KatjaGlassConsulting/ApprovalBundle/README.md

 ## Week status API

-It's possible to check status of selected week
+It's possible to check status of selected week.
+User is optional - per default the data for the user who submitted the request is provided.

 request method: **GET**